 The problem was that Espada’s actions on the Senate floor were protected by the State Constitution’s “Speech and Debate” clause, which prevents legislative “speech and debate” from being used as evidence.

 The Court of Appeals ruled that you cannot use a vote, speech in committee or on the floor, Senate directory or a legislative act as evidence in a disenrollment proceeding.
-The Court of Appeals remitted the matter to the Bronx Party Chair for a new finding based on non-excludable Speech or Debate evidence.
+The Court of Appeals remitted the matter to the Bronx Party Chair for a new finding based on non-excludable evidence.
 The Court made clear that such evidence would be sufficient.

 Such evidence existed.